helenren/PR_Notifier/README.md

 # PR_Notifier
-a service to monitor the expired pull request on github and send remind email to code review group
+a service to monitor the staled pull request on github and send remind email to code review group

 Environment set up: